 One of the most remarkable features of the church is the beautifully carved stone tympanum inside the south porch.

 On the lake created by the dam on the river Dordogne is a reconstructed 'gabare'.
-On the Dordogne, from the 18th to the beginning of the 20th century, two types of gabares were used.
+From the 18th to the beginning of the 20th century, two types of gabares were used on the Dordogne river.
 The courpet, made mostly upstream at Argentat, was intended for a single descent to Libourne, near to Bordeaux, where the cargo was sold, as well as the boat (for firewood).
 The courau was used mostly in the middle and lower reaches of the river, and was equipped with a rudder in the stern from 1860 onwards and a haulage mast for the return journey upstream.
 Wood was the main cargo: oak for barrel manufacture, chestnut canes and stakes for the vines.
-The development of the railway at the end of the 19th century marked the end for the river transport.
+The development of the railway at the end of the 19th century marked the end for this river transport.

-Beaulieu is a centre of strawberry production and, on the second Sunday in May holds the Fête de la Fraise on the streets of the town.
+Beaulieu is a centre of strawberry production and, on the second Sunday in May the town holds the annual Fête de la Fraise.

 Restaurants and shops: Market on Wednesday and Saturday.
 There are many shops, cafes, restaurants and hotels.